-The overall result of the analysis shows that when all building types are considered, the Florida 2017 code beats ASHRAE 90.1-2013 by a minute percentage of 0.02%.
+The overall result of the analysis shows that when all building types are considered, the Florida 2017 code beats ASHRAE 90.1-2013 by a minute percentage of 0.01%.
 Some building types show Florida 2017 uses more energy than ASHRAE 90.1-2013 while others show less energy use than ASHRAE 90.1-2013.
-If the Florida climate zone 2A weighting factors estimate number is changed to 30%, Florida 2017 underperforms ASHRAE 90.1 by a minute percentage of 0.13 %.
 But in all cases the differences are in the noise level and within possible margins of errors in assumptions and data.